doicm/WOFFMRandomizer/README.md

 restore your files by verifying your files on Steam.
 Hopefully it won't come to this, but this is just in case.

+For those who are stuck or need additional help, there are log files that will show information upon generating a randomizer seed.
+These are available in the logs directory.

+Please do not modify the files in the database directory, as this can break things.

 Changelog:
 =====================================================================
+2025-9-4 - 0.1.6 completed.
+Murkrift shuffling added.
+Fixed
+mirageboard shuffling.
+Experience points for bosses and rare monster fights adjusted.
+Mirageboard log added.
+Maxima is full focus, so Coeurl/Lesser Coeurl added to random encounter pool.
+Kyubi added in boss shuffle.

 2025-6-4 - 0.1.5 completed.
 Added intervention/coliseum reward
   shuffle, mirage size shuffle, and double exp/gil earn feature